metodi-velev/supportportalapp/README.md

 # Supportportalapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5. <br><br>
-This application is the Angular front-end to the <a href="https://github.com/metodi-velev/supportportal" target="_blank">Support Portal Backend</a>
+This application is the Angular frontend to the <a href="https://github.com/metodi-velev/supportportal" target="_blank">Support Portal Backend</a>

 ## Development server